It’s difficult to focus on recovery when your job is in jeopardy.

 In some cases, your doctor might clear you to return to work but provide you with certain restrictions.
 What happens if your employer cannot accommodate those restrictions?

-Under the Americans with Disabilities Act, your employer is required to make reasonable efforts to comply with your new physical needs.
+Under the Americans with Disabilities Act, your employer is required to make reasonable efforts to comply with your new physical needs if you were injured on the job.
 This may involve making accommodations within your current position or even offering you a light-duty position with less vigorous physical requirements.

 However, there may be occasions when your employer is unable to accommodate these restrictions.
 In this case, you would be excused from work and collect 80% of 80% of your average weekly wage.